Botnia's paper mill is set to open soon, following further tests and the opening of a new terminal.

 "We have continuously highlighted the importance of safety at the site," Janhunen says.
 "We have undertaken numerous campaigns in order to make sure that safety measures and regulations are in place and implemented.
 All workers who do not comply with safety regulations will be sanctioned.
 We have a big team of safety supervisors whose only responsibility is to supervise that safety measures are being followed."

-Botnia's safety statistics in Fray Bentos shows that its track record - accidents per million working hours - can be compared with any construction project in
+Botnia's safety statistics in Fray Bentos shows that its track record - accidents per million working hours - can be compared with any construction project in Europe, he adds.

-It is unclear why the Argentine Foreign Ministry refers to the Botnia mill as "illegal" despite its legal status in
+It is unclear why the Argentine Foreign Ministry refers to the Botnia mill as "illegal" despite its legal status in Uruguay.
+The mill has also been declared environmentally safe by the World Bank, international experts and Uruguayan authorities.
+However, Argentina's President Nestor Kirchner insists the mill will damage the environment.

 Dr. Wayne Dwernychuk, a widely-respected contamination expert who advised the World Bank's IFC on the Botnia mill, says there is a link between the Kirchner government and the protesters.
-The proof is the recent offer by
+The proof is the recent offer by Argentina's government for a truce in the conflict with Uruguay.
+In talks in New York recently, Argentine officials said they would lift the pickets in return for a postponement of the opening of the mill.

 An overwhelming majority - 80 percent - of Uruguayans support the new Botnia mill, according to polls in both December and June last year by Interconsult and El Observador, respectively.